binaryage/blog/_posts/2013-12-31-the-fifth-year-of-binaryage.md

   * San Francisco, U.S.A. in April - July
   * Talinn, Estonia in August - September
-  * Las Palmas, Gran Canaria in October - December
+  * Las Palmas de Gran Canaria, Spain in October - December

-Las Palmas was the best.
-I stayed in [The Surf Office](http://www.thesurfoffice.com).
+Las Palmas was the best thanks to [The Surf Office](http://www.thesurfoffice.com).
 Stephen came to visit - we had a great time surfing together.

 <img src="/images/tony-and-stephen.jpeg" class="blog-image"/>